 In this week’s episode of the StoryCorps podcast, we hear stories from people who, at first blush, you would likely judge to be rough and tough.
-But listen to their stories and soon you will realize that appearances are often deceiving.
+But listen to their stories and you’ll soon realize that appearances are often deceiving.

-Our first story comes from Lendall Hill (pictured a left with his daughter Lori FitzGerald) of West Virginia whose father, Vaunia, was a logger.
+Our first story comes from Lendall Hill (pictured above with his daughter Lori FitzGerald) of West Virginia whose father, Vaunia, was a logger.
 When Vaunia was younger, he lost a leg in a farming accident and was fitted with an artificial leg made from paper, paint, and cables.

-Our next story, by Tanya James (pictured at left with her daughters Trista James and Michelle Paugh), also comes from West Virginia, where three generations of her family have worked in coal mines.
-In 1979, Tanya herself went underground, and being a woman, she encountered a number of difficult work situations.
-She remembers learning from her own mother (also a miner), how to handle men who treated her poorly on the job, and how to command respect — skills she passed on to her own daughters.
+Our next story, by Tanya James (pictured above with her daughters Trista James and Michelle Paugh), also comes from West Virginia, where three generations of her family have worked in coal mines.
+In 1979, Tanya herself went underground, and being a woman, encountered a number of difficult work situations.
+She remembers learning from her own mother, also a miner, how to handle men who treated her poorly on the job and how to command respect — skills she passed on to her own daughters.

 Our next story is part of StoryCorps’ Military Voices Initiative, a platform for veterans, service members, and military families to share their stories.
-Daniel Hodd came to StoryCorps with his mother, Evelyn (pictured together at left), to discuss a difficult choice he faced when he was 17 years old.
-An accomplished pianist, he found himself at a crossroads —either accept a scholarship to attend The Juilliard School, or enlist in the United States Marine Corps.
+Daniel Hodd came to StoryCorps with his mother, Evelyn (pictured together above), to discuss a difficult choice he faced when he was 17 years old.
+An accomplished pianist, he found himself at a crossroads — to either accept a scholarship to attend the Juilliard School or enlist in the United States Marine Corps.

-In our final story, we hear from a couple of bikers, Happy Dodson and Taz Roman (pictured together at left).
+In our final story, we hear from a couple of bikers, Happy Dodson and Taz Roman (pictured tigether above).
 They are both members of a group called Bikers Against Child Abuse, a nonprofit established to lend support — emotional and physical — to abused children.

 Children in difficult situations are often referred to Bikers Against Child Abuse by police officers and social workers, and Happy, Taz, and other members of the group are quick to drop everything and ride straight to a child in need to ensure that no child is compelled to carry the burden of abuse alone.